arieivs/42/2_server/README.md

 <br />

-## 🐚  Create your init script
+## 🐚 Create your initialising script
-There are some shell commands you need in order to run your container.
+There are some additional shell commands you need in order to run your server.
 Namely:
 1. Start Nginx, MySQL and PHP services
 2. Configure a database for WordPress